 Working Together to Keep Our Community Safe is a dating violence awareness and prevention program geared toward adults.
 Through videos, discussion, and interactive activities, school staff, parents, and other community adults will gain a clearer understanding of the dynamics of abusive relationships - including early warning signs - and team intervention strategies to promote safer dating.

-For more information or to schedule a program in your school, contact Education and Outreach Manager, Jen Hinds at 215.343.9241 x117 or Jhinds@awomansplace.org.
+For more information or to schedule a program in your school, contact Director of Advocacy and Outreach Jen Hinds at 215.343.9241 x117 or Jhinds@awomansplace.org.